-The Directors have considered all IFRS and IFRIC interpretations issued but not yet in force and have concluded that there is no impact on the financial statements in 2023 and no material impact is expected in respect of the year ended 31 October 2024.
+The Directors have considered all IFRS and IFRIC interpretations issued but not yet in force and have concluded that there is no material impact is expected in respect of the year ended 31 October 2025.

 Revenue recognition

 Revenue is measured at transaction price when control passes to the customer in respect of goods and services provided, net of discounts and VAT.
 The following criteria must be met before revenue is recognised: